sammyt79/CommissionCalc2/README.md

 The source code must demonstrate the use of conditional and looping structures.
 There should be proper documentation in the source code.

-CommissionCalc2\src to view the code
+CommissionCalc2/dist/CommissionCalc2.jar to run the program